First-party offramps

 Create a payment account for your customer

-Once you have the customer's customerId, you can create a for the customer.
+Once you have the customer's customerId, you can create a payment account for the customer.
 For first-party offramps, the destination account is generally an external bank account.
 You can create an external bank account either by sending the relevant bank account creation details via API or by using a custom-branded hosted bank account form.

 To create a payment account using the bank account form: